masatoshihanai/ScaleSim/docs/SetUpOnTSUBAME2_5.md

 # Set up for TSUBAME 2.5 Supercomputer
-This is a document for setting up ScaleSim on TSUBAME 2.5 Supercomputer
+This is a document for setting up ScaleSim on TSUBAME 2.5 Supercomputer.

 ## Overview
 1. Change MPI environment & C/C++ compiler